Sparkling24/0x00.-AirBnB-clone---The-console-/README.md

 ## 0x01 Introduction

-Team project to build a clone of [AirBnB](https://www.airbnb.com/).
+Team project to build an Airbnb clone.

 The console is a command interpreter to manage objects abstraction between objects and how they are stored.

-To see the fundamental background of the project visit the [Wiki](https://github.com/ralexrivero/AirBnB_clone/wiki).

 The console will perform the following tasks: